 Old school Walt Disney World fans may remember that when Le Cellier first opened, it was actually a buffeteria!
 I actually never visited the restaurant back then, but once it became a table service dining room, it became one of my family’s favorite spots.
 Then the Disney Dining Plan came into play and it became a highly sought after “Signature Dining” reservation, so we stopped going as much.
-However, with all of the vegan options now available, Le Cellier is going back on my list of must-visit dining spots at EPCOT!
+However, with all of the vegan options available, Le Cellier is back on my list of must-visit dining spots at EPCOT!
+[Review updated May 2023]

 I must admit, it had actually been at least 10 years since I’d actually had a meal at Le Cellier.
-With Disney’s Plant-based initiative at the end of 2019, Le Cellier got some wonderful vegan options, but I had only seen photos up until last night.
-Very recently, they added one more vegan appetizer option, so I knew my dry spell of Le Cellier had to end.
-I was not disappointed with any part of our experience last night.
-I realized we didn’t have a blog post listing all the options, so rather than discuss just the new appetizer, I ordered one of every plant-based option on the Le Cellier menu to share my vegan reviews with you here.
+With Disney’s Plant-based initiative at the end of 2019, Le Cellier got some wonderful vegan options, and those options recently changed.
+I ordered one of every plant-based option on the Le Cellier menu to share my vegan reviews with you here.
 We have previously reviewed the Le Cellier vegan brunch offerings, which are not currently taking place.
-Hopefully brunch will return soon.
+Hopefully brunch will return in the future.

-Here is the official Walt Disney World Menu, which is currently how you look at the menu, by scanning a QR code in the restaurant, during these pandemic times.
-Right now, the lunch and dinner menu are the same, as has been happening at most table service locations during the pandemic reopening.
+Here is the official Walt Disney World Menu, Right now, the lunch and dinner menu are the same, as has been happening at most table service locations since the 2020 reopening.
 We hope to return to unique lunch and dinner options very soon.

 Le Cellier Atmosphere:

 For those not familiar with Le Cellier, it literally means the cellar and is meant to feel like you are dining in a rustic wine cellar.
-It’s not a huge space, and with physically distanced tables, reservations are still hard to come by but I lucked out with one at 9:25pm, which I was able to modify that same day for 4:25pm.
+It’s not a huge space, and with physically distanced tables, reservations are still hard to come by but I lucked out.

 It’s a perfect date night spot for locals, or a special occasion location for those vacationing during a birthday or anniversary.
-There are no windows or grand views, but the lighting and low ceilings make for a romantic cozy feel.
+There are no windows or grand views, but the lighting and low ceilings make for a romantic cozy feel (although not the best for food photos!)

 I started with a cocktail, which was as good as it was pretty: